openedx/open-edx-proposals/oeps/processes/oep-0062-proc-working-groups.rst

 Since then, several more working groups have organized themselves using a similar model.
 The groups operate autonomously, but have largely standardized around a set of best practices to foster an inclusive and productive environment.
 Many of the groups play important roles in the project, such as organizing community events, developing standard user interface components, and driving project strategy.
 As a whole, working groups provide a space for Open edX contributors from different organizations and geographic regions to collaborate and form working relationships.

-Given the importance of working groups to the health of the Open edX project, it may surprise new Open edX contributors that litle formal documentation exists to establish the working group system.
+Given the importance of working groups to the health of the Open edX project, it may surprise new Open edX contributors that little formal documentation exists to establish the working group system.
 The only official guidance so far is found in the `Technical Oversight Committee (TOC) Charter`_:

     **10. Working Groups**